SUSAN WOOLF. BIOGRAPHY

 1998: Exhibited resin sculptures [preserving cuttings on Nelson Mandel, titled Towards Mandela] in the Bannister Art Gallery of Rhode Island College in New York.

 1997: Solo Exhibition, Towards Mandela at the King Plow Art Center, Atlanta.
-Invited by Leadership Atlanta of Fulton County and One Hundred Black Men, Woolf was simultaneously exhibiting at Brenau University for Woman in Atlanta.
+By invitation from Leadership Atlanta of Fulton County and One Hundred Black Men.

 1995: Exhibited in group exhibition Buttons, Civic Art Gallery, Johannesburg.

 1994: Exhibition, Metropolitan Life Gallery, Cape Town.

 1993: Solo Exhibition Hostel Crisis, Carter Presidential Center, Atlanta.
 Woolf’s artworks on Hostels and Crises in South Africa were exhibited at the Carter Presidential Center.
 Former USA President Jimmy Carter and Bill Campbell (then Mayor of Atlanta) invited Woolf to bring an exhibition of South African Art to Atlanta during the Cultural Olympiad as part of the 1996 Olympic Games.

 1992: Exhibited at Newtown Gallery, Springs Arts Festival, Johannesburg.